jspecify/jspecify/docs/docs/spec.md

 `A` is a subtype of `F` if all of the following conditions are met:

+-   The base type of `A` is a subtype of the base type of `F` according to Java's subtyping rules.
 -   `A` is a [nullness subtype] of `F`.
 -   `A` is a subtype of `F` according to the [nullness-delegating subtyping rules for Java].
--   The base type of `A` is a subtype of the base type of `F` according to Java's subtyping rules.

-> The first condition suffices for most cases.
+> The first condition is rarely of direct interest to tools' JSpecify support:
+> If code does not pass Java's subtyping rules, then most JSpecify tools will
+> never see it.
 >
+> As for the remaining conditions:
+>
+> The nullness-subtype condition suffices for most cases.
+>
-> The second condition is necessary only for types that have
+> The nullness-delegating condition is necessary only for types that have
 > subcomponents—namely, parameterized types and arrays.
 And it essentially says
-> "Check the first condition on subcomponents as appropriate."
+> "Check the nullness-subtype condition on subcomponents as appropriate."
->
-> The third condition is rarely of direct interest to tools' JSpecify support:
-> If code does not pass Java's subtyping rules, then most JSpecify tools will
-> never see it.

 ## Nullness subtyping